Cosmetics Legal & Compliance

 - Alters appearance

-Moisturizing has traditionally been considered a valid claim for a cosmetics product.
+Moisturizing has traditionally been considered a valid claim for a cosmetic product.

 Cosmetics and Misbranding